Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-42-big-questions.md

 "Hence the theme of your book."

-*"Exactly."* Daniel rested one leg lightly atop the other. ***"Purpose.*** People need it, people want it, people spend their whole lives desperately looking for it.
-In church, in their families, in their career...wherever!
+*"Exactly."* Daniel rested one leg lightly atop the other. "***Purpose.*** People need it, people want it, people spend their whole lives desperately looking for it.
+In church, in their families, in their career... wherever!
 And a lot don’t find it."

 "Why not?"
 Steven asked

 "I think… we’re big thinkers, these days.
 Everybody has a head full of the big problems in life, the big crusades that they want to see a seismic shift in.
-You know, the things like women’s suffrage, racial equality, LGBT rights, protecting the Constitution, freedom of speech...and those are worthy fights.
+You know, the things like women’s suffrage, racial equality, LGBT rights, protecting the Constitution, freedom of speech... and those are worthy fights.
 But they’re *too* big for one person to fix in just one lifetime, so if the purpose you’ve internalized and made into the only one that matters for you is one of those and you labor for decades only to see nothing change—or worse, backslide—is it any wonder that it hurts you in your soul?

 "So… yeah.
 Have your big mission, by all means!
 The world needs dreamers.
 But *you* need a small mission, something little and parochial on a scale your monkey brain can grasp.
 The well-being of a handful of people who are near and dear to you."